Staniel/Travel-Together-Backend/README.md

 ###get plan detail

-get joined user fbid and name for this plan, other info has already been retrieved in list page.
+get joined user fbid and name for this plan and other joinable editable condition, other info has already been retrieved in list page.

 GET: http://cloud6998.elasticbeanstalk.com/api/v1/plan/:planid&access_token=XXX&format=json